leo-editor/leo-editor/leo/doc/demo.md

 ```

-And are two example script_string.
+Here are two example script_string.
 The first creates two screenshots, with lots of callouts.